rupnikj/autoregret/README.md

 2. **Open your browser and go to** [http://localhost:8000](http://localhost:8000) (or the port your server uses).
 3. The floating panel UI will appear; the user app loads in the main area.
 4. **Set your OpenAI API key** using the settings (⚙️) button in the panel.
 The key is stored in your browser's local storage for convenience.
+5. **Navigate to the Chat tab, type your wish for what the app will self modify to.**

 ---